de-shyt/CUB_conspects/3-fall2023/Computer Vision.md

 Gray-scale - each pixel has a value from 0 to 255 (intensity of black color).
 The size of one pixel is 1 byte.

-Every pixel in a color images consists of red, green and blue components.
+Color - every pixel in a color images consists of red, green and blue components.
 One color picture is a combination of red, green abd blue pictures.